gettalong/hexapdf/benchmark/raw_text/README.md

 combined once with the standard PDF Type1 font Times-Roman and once with a TrueType font (DejaVu Sans by default).

+Each benchmark script (except the jPDFWriter and pdfkit ones) can be invoked standalone in the following way: `script-executable TXT_FILE OUTPUT_FILE [TTF_FILE]`.

 The list of the benchmarked libraries:

 **HexaPDF**